IgniteUI/igniteui-docfx/en/components/themes/global-theme.md

 // IMPORTANT: Make sure you always include igx-core first!
 @include igx-core();
-// Pass the color palette we generated to the igx-theme mixin
+// Pass the color palette we generated to the igx-bootstrap-theme mixin
 @include igx-bootstrap-theme($my-color-palette);
 ```